 D. Canine Officers Schedule.
-Canine officers shall bid by their tenure on the Canine Unit.
-The BDU/Canine Hybrid officers will bid with the Canine officers.
-The Canine schedule shall be comprised of two (2) twelve (12) hour watches per day with the following work week for each team:
+Effective upon ratification of the Agreement by the parties and for the January 1, 2020 staffing, Canine Officers shall bid by their tenure on the Canine Unit.
+The Canine schedule shall be comprised of two (2), twelve (12) hour watches per day with the following work week for each team: